raspberrypilearning/next-customer-please/en/step_3.md

 Add a sprite for the first item you're going to sell in your shop.

 If you like, you can add a price to the costume using the text tool in the Paint editor.
+Or add a price to the backdrop and position the item next to it.

 --- /task ---